csmithswim/MountHopeKitchen/README.md

 Admin/user log in with authentication.

-users can post photos and recipes of their favorite meals.
+Users can post photos and recipes of their favorite meals.

-users have access to a grocery list that you can nvagitate to from recipes.
+Users have access to a grocery list that you can nvagitate to from recipes.